katcipis/sophia/notes/limbo.md

 dynamic/mutable data.
 With a simple import of a module you can only access constant data, which is allocated statically and never changes.
 Every mutable data (and all functions) of a module can only be accessed when you instantiate the module.
-There is no support for global state on modules.
+There is no support for global mutable state on modules.
 For two modules to share the same instance of a module they must do it explicitly, one of them must instate the module and pass it as a parameter.